hartwigmedical/hmftools/serve/README.md

  - Treatment (name of trial or drug(s))
  - Cancer type (including DOID) for which the treatment is on-label.
  - Tier / Evidence level of the treatment
- - Direction (Responsive for the treatment or resistant to the treatment)
+ - Direction (Decreased responsive for the treatment, responsive for the treatment or resistant to the treatment)
  - A set of URLs with extra information about the evidence (could be a publication, or a general website)

 The following genomic events and tumor characteristics can be mapped to clinical evidence: